Murad Saeed

-Murad Saeed (مراد سعید; born 17 August 1995) is a Pakistani politician who served as Federal Minister for Communications and Federal Minister for Postal Services from December 2018 to April 2022.
+Murad Saeed (مراد سعید; born 17 August 1986) is a Pakistani politician who served as Federal Minister for Communications and Federal Minister for Postal Services from December 2018 to April 2022.

 Previously, he served as Minister of State for Communications and Minister of State for Postal Services from 18 September 2018 and 26 October 2018, respectively to December 2018.
 He had been a member of the National Assembly of Pakistan, from August 2018 till January 2023.
 Previously, he served as Minister of State for States and Frontier Regions from 11 September to 18 September 2018.

-Previously, he was a member of the National Assembly from June 2013 to May 2018.
+He had also been a member of the National Assembly from June 2013 to May 2018.
 His term as minister ended on 10 April 2022 when the no-confidence motion against Imran Khan was successful.

 Early life and education

-Murad Saeed was born on 17 August 1995 at Kabal, Swat.
-Saeed holds a Bachelor of Science (Hons) degree in Environmental Sciences from University of Peshawar.
+Murad Saeed Khan was born on 17 August 1986 at Kabal, Swat.

+Saeed holds a Bachelor of Science (Hons) degree in Environmental Sciences from the University of Peshawar.

 Political career

+Student politics

 Saeed was the founder of Insaf Student Federation, the student wing of Pakistan Tehreek-e-Insaf (PTI) in Khyber Pakhtunkhwa and remained its central president for four years.

+National Assembly

-Saeed was elected to the National Assembly of Pakistan as a candidate of PTI from Constituency NA-29 Swat in 2013 Pakistani general election.
+Saeed was elected to the National Assembly of Pakistan as a candidate of PTI from Constituency NA-29 Swat in the 2013 Pakistani general election.

-He was re-elected to the National Assembly as a candidate of PTI from Constituency NA-4 (Swat-III) in 2018 Pakistani general election.
+He was re-elected to the National Assembly as a candidate of PTI from Constituency NA-4 (Swat-III) in the 2018 Pakistani general election.
 He received 71,600 votes and defeated Saleem Khan, a candidate of Awami National Party (ANP).